-ELEMENTS OF ASSESSMENT - see Definitions of Elements and Components of Assessment C1 (Coursework) 50% E1 (Examination) P1 (Practical) T1 (In-Class Test) O1 (online open book asse O1 (online open book assessment) 50%
+ELEMENTS OF ASSESSMENT - see Definitions of Elements and Components of Assessment C1 (Coursework) 50% E1 (Examination) P1 (Practical) T1 (In-Class Test) O1 (online open book assessment) 50%

-- 1. develop a knowledge and understanding of the principles which underlie the law of contract; - 2. consider all aspects of contract law from formation, through a consideration of terms, to discharge of the contract; and - 3. develop an appreciation of consumer issues.
+1. develop a knowledge and understanding of the principles which underlie the law of contract;

+2. consider all aspects of contract law from formation, through a consideration of terms, to discharge of the contract; and

+3. develop an appreciation of consumer issues.